 You should never interact with an assistance dog.
 In many places, it’s now a felony to harm or interfere with an assistance dog.
 It may not be illegal to pet them, but it is inconsiderate.
 Never touch or interact with an assistance dog without express permission.
 After all, Fido is working like a dog, and needs to focus on his duties!

-As your local veterinary clinic, we’re here to help!
+As your local veterinary clinic in Cavan Monaghan, ON, we’re here to help!
 Call us anytime!